 EV Charging Cables Pliability Tests

-There are two major tests that EV charger cables are subjected to: materials quality tests and functional tests, material quality tests are the first types of tests done on EV charger cables and are conducted in-house and through third parties for approval, functional tests later follow with the first functional test being IEC 62196 cable tests to access the temperature effects, cable pull, torque, and flexing.
+There are two major tests that EV charger cables undergo by the manufacturer: materials quality tests and functional tests.
+The materials quality tests are performed first—both in-house and through third-party approval—to assess the durability and build quality of the cable.
+Following these, functional tests are conducted.
+The initial functional test is the IEC 62196 cable test, which evaluates temperature effects, cable pull, torque, and flexing.

 The complete process of EV charging tests is shown in the flowchart below: